Wooah: 2024–2025: "Blush" and Unframed

+2026–present: WXW (Wish With W)

+On April 14, 2026, it was announced that H Music had paired up with Iron ENM to release a three-part music project series for Wooah, Dxmon, and HITGS, with Wooah being planned to release an anniversary digital single on May 13 titled WXW (Wish With W): Vol.2 with "WXW (Wish With W)" serving as the lead single.
+Minseo's solo song "Endlessly You" was released on April 28, 2026.
+On July 6, it was announced that Wooah would be holding their second fan concert "WXW: Wave" on July 18, following the release of their new single "Summer" which is set to release July 13.
+On September 15, it was announced Wooah would release a single titled "Voodoo Doll" on September 29.

 Endorsements

 On March 29, 2021, their agency announced Panasonic Korea has selected Wooah as its new brand model.

 On March 23, 2023, it was announced that Wooah will be the image model for Japan's popular color contact brand Eye Closet.

 On June 1, 2024, their agency H Music Entertainment announced that Wooah has been selected as the models in the Japanese market for the British fashion brand Kangol.